What is SIM-Only?

 SIM plans usually start at around £5 a month, and you can get ones that cost £20 or £30 a month, but those would probably have unlimited calls and texts and 20GB or more of data.
 Most customers won’t need that much data, but there is still a market for it and if you do find yourself downloading HD movies straight to your phone then a high-data plan would be necessary.

-If you compare SIM Only plans then you’ll be able to see a selection of good deals from known providers, and you can browse the available allowances, making it easier to find something ideally suited.
+If you compare SIM Only plans, you’ll see a selection of good deals from known providers, and you can browse the available allowances, making it easier to find something ideally suited.

 Pay monthly and PAYG SIMs